Klee55/redux-pizza-parlor/README.md

 ### Setup

-Server side code for baseline functionality has been provided for you.
+x - Server side code for baseline functionality has been provided for you.
 Each member of your team will need to create a `pizza_parlor` database.

 **Import data**